 Need more inspiration?
 Subscribe to City Girl Gone Mom on YouTube!

 Avoid the “Free Pour”

 Oversized wine glasses, topping off drinks, and “eyeballing it” are all easy ways to accidentally over-drink.
 When you’re in the middle of brunch, sipping on summertime cocktails, and halfway through an amazing charcuterie board, it’s almost too easy to just add a bit to your glass here and there.
 And while no one is going to hear me complain about a second glass of wine, knowing how much I’m drinking allows me to be responsible and mindful.

 Responsibility.org is an excellent resource for all adults, not just parents, on this topic.
-The site includes a Virtual Bar, where users can insert their weight, gender and then select a drink, and even some food, and learn their personal blood alcohol concentration (BAC).
+The site includes a Virtual Bar, where users can insert their weight, gender and then select a drink and even some food to learn their personal blood alcohol concentration (BAC).
 Alcohol affects men and women differently, even at the same weight and consumption amount.
 So it’s great to check how much you can consume before you and your girls are knee-deep in a pitcher of margaritas.

 Responsibility.org arms you with the tools to make smart decisions about alcohol.
 And sometimes that decision is to not drink at all or order a mocktail.

 As parents, Bobby and I are always mindful of the examples that we’re setting for our kids.
 And that includes drinking.
 We want them to understand it’s something to be enjoyed only in the right environment, when they’re old enough, and in the right way.
 This includes everything from waiting until we finish a drink before serving another to severing up mocktails to our friends and family that choose not to drink.

 But kids or not, taking care of yourself and understanding how to drink responsibly, starts with a safe pour, a little knowledge, and a delicious (and correctly measured!) cocktail.
 Cheers!